-If all HCID centres are full or if the patient is too ill to travel then specimens "may" need to be processed in the Exeter laboratories.
-In that event - See APPENDIX B below.
+If all HCID centers are full or if the patient is too ill to travel then specimens "may" need to be processed in the Exeter laboratories.
+In that event - Follow APPENDIX B below.

-- Tests should be undertaken in a microbiological safety cabinet. - For manual centrifugation procedures, a sealed centrifuge bucket or rotor must be used; - Patient samples that are not for immediate disposal should be packed in rigid containers, which should be surface decontaminated and retained within the laboratory awaiting safe disposal - Retained specimens must be disposed of as category A waste and inactivated by autoclave - Blood film slides should be disposed of in a dedicated sharps bin, which must be processed as category A waste - Work surfaces should be treated with 10,000 ppm available chlorine
+- All Tests should be undertaken in an MSC Microbiological Safety Cabinet. - For manual centrifugation procedures, a sealed centrifuge bucket or rotor must be used: - Patient samples that are not for immediate disposal should be packed in rigid containers, which should be surface decontaminated and retained within the laboratory awaiting safe disposal - Retained specimens must be disposed of as category A waste and inactivated by autoclave - Blood film for Malaria (see BS/SOP/217) should be disposed of in a dedicated sharps bin, which must be processed as category A waste - Work surfaces should be treated with 10,000 ppm available chlorine